"The First Time" - Understanding "Female Virginity" in the 21st Century

 In some women, the hymen looks like a ring.
 In others, it is crescent-shaped.
 Some women have several holes, notches, or clefts in their hymens.
 Some have been born without that fold.

 What is the purpose of the hymen?
-We are not sure of the exact biological role of the hymen.
-One of the most common theories is that the hymen acts like a veil to prevent infectious agents from entering a developing body.
+We are not sure of its exact biological role.
+One of the most common theories is that it acts like a veil to prevent infectious agents from entering a developing body.

-It is common NOT to bleed the first time a woman has penetrative sex.
-An easily stretching hymen or changes in hymenal tissue are NOT necessarily signs of past sexual activity or penetration.
+It is common NOT to bleed the first time a woman has penet*ative sex.
+An easily stretching hymen or changes in hymenal tissue are NOT necessarily signs of past sexual activity or penet*ation.

 The assumption that all virginal women will bleed is little more than folklore, nor does bleeding say anything about virginity.

-However, there should never be discomfort or pain in any sexual activity.
+However, there should never be discomfort or pain in any sex-related activity.

 It is essential, especially for the first time, because painful experiences cause trauma and sexual difficulties for both parties.

-The reasons for pain, tearing, and bleeding are usually rough or forced penetration and insertion and dryness because of not being sexually turned on, aroused, naturally lubricated, and expanded internally.
+The reasons for pain, tearing, and bleeding are usually rough or forced penet*ation and insertion and dryness because of not being sexually aroused, turned on, naturally lubricated, and expanded internally.

 There is never a need to use physical force.

-Not even artificial lubrication - because the vag is a self-lubricating organ - and lubrication from the bottle often mask the fact that the woman is not sexually aroused and, therefore, not ready for penetrative sexual activity, nor would she enjoy it.
+Not even lube - because the vag is a self-lubricating organ - and lubrication from the bottle often mask the fact that the woman is not sexually aroused and, therefore, not ready for penet*ation, nor would she enjoy it.

 Instead of being a subject, the woman should be in charge and lead the situation herself.
 There would not be discomfort or pain when she controls the position, listens to her body's subtle messages, and takes care of the insertion herself.

-Even though of passion and situational pressures, mindful lovers go slowly, tenderly, and gently and at first build up proper arousal, desire, and enthusiasm.
+Even though of passion and situational pressures, mindful lovers focus on pleasure by going slowly, tenderly, and gently and at first build up proper arousal, desire, and enthusiasm.

-Making friends with your body and self-pleasure helps you feel familiar with your body and figure out what feels good to communicate to your partner better.
+Making friends with your body and discovering self-pleasure helps you feel familiar with your body, figure out what feels good, and then communicate to your partner better.

 Getting married?
 Find out more at https://docnoor.com to schedule a consultation with sexologist Christina Lindea alone or with your partner to discover how to make your first sexual experience pleasurable and fun.